googlesamples/unity-jar-resolver/README.md

-Play Services Resolver for Unity
+External Dependency Manager for Unity
 ========

 # Overview

-This library is intended to be used by any Unity plugin that requires:
+The External Dependency Manager for Unity (EDM4U) (formerly Play Services Resolver / Jar Resolver) is intended to be used by any Unity plugin that requires:

    * Android specific libraries (e.g
      [AARs](https://developer.android.com/studio/projects/android-library.html)).